TheBoneJarmer/Arqan/README.md

 ### Requirements
 To build this library you need dotnet core 2.1 or newer.
 I recommend going with the latest version when possible.

-### Sources
-> **I am busy restructuring the two sources into one using MSBuild conditions.
-The Linux and Windows branches will be removed asap.**

-This git repository is divided in two branches.
-One for the Linux source files and one for the Windows source files.
-The difference between them is where they get their window handling stuff from.
-On Linux this is glX from the X windowing system and on Windows it is wGL because of, well, Windows.

 ## Usage